Cathy Campbell, Design Researcher | 5 min read

 3. Diversity is critical to good research

 One of the reasons I moved to Xero was the fact that I’d get to do design research on a global scale (mostly without leaving the Auckland office, thanks to video calls).
-It’s given me a real appreciation for the importance of diversity, because you can’t build products for people around the world unless both your team and research participants are diverse.
+It’s given me a real appreciation for the importance of diversity because you can’t build products for people around the world unless both your team and research participants are diverse.

 Diversity is about building teams of people with varying genders, cultures, backgrounds, experiences and abilities.
-But it’s also about having a diversity of thought, so teams can approach problems and develop strategies in different ways.
+But it’s also about having diversity of thought, so teams can approach problems and develop strategies in different ways.

 4. Everyone needs to have a voice

-We take the lead on product research, but also get involved in ideating and developing with the product teams.
-I’ve learned that everyone needs to have a voice in the process, because while I may know what our customers are saying, that’s only one aspect of the product conversation.
+We take the lead on product research but also get involved in ideating and developing with the product teams.
+I’ve learned that everyone needs to have a voice in the process because while I may know what our customers are saying, that’s only one aspect of the product conversation.
 We’re always having that desirability, viability, feasibility (DVF) discussion to make sure everyone is contributing to the decision-making process.

-5. It’s ok to be uncertain
+5. It’s okay to be uncertain

 We all have biases, yet they’re the enemy of good research.
-One of the biggest things I’ve learned is that we need to be able to sit comfortably with ambiguity.
-For example, being open to getting results that may not be what we expect or hope for.
+One of the biggest things I’ve learned is that we need to be able to sit comfortably with ambiguity, for example, being open to getting results that may not be what we expect or hope for.
 We need to recognise our assumptions and mitigate their impact on our work.

-It’s a difficult part of the job, but an essential one to continuously improve.
+It’s a difficult part of the job but an essential one to continuously improve.
 I think empathy is key.
 If we can put ourselves in our participants’ shoes, shift our mindset to their perspective and listen well, that’s when we get great quality research.
-It can make you feel vulnerable — taking leaps without knowing where you’ll land.
+It can make you feel vulnerable, taking leaps without knowing where you’ll land.
 But it’s always worth it.

 Empathy is also about understanding the entirety of the product and the experience that a particular person will have at a macro and micro level.
 Sometimes we focus so much on one particular screen or interaction that we forget it’s part of a broader ecosystem.
-But we need to remember that they’re not just clicking one button, they’re trying to solve a bigger problem.
+But we need to remember they’re not just clicking one button, they’re trying to solve a bigger problem.